What new digital tools can Hamilton Fire Department add to their toolbox to help them identify and fight fires?

 Project Description: Firefighting is a critical and long-standing municipal service.
-We know that the Fire Department would benefit from using new tools and technology in their service delivery.
+We know that the Hamilton Fire Department would benefit from using new tools and technology in their service delivery.
 This is expected to be a multi-pronged initiative.
-1. When there is a fire in the city, firefighters enter buildings with no knowledge of the building's layout and no way to accurately articulate their precise location in the event they lose their way.
-The Fire Department would benefit from wayfinding assistance, such as 3D mapping of major buildings and industrial complexes in the city that could be available on scene.
-2. Sometimes smoke alarms are disabled or not working effectively, we'd like to test early detection of fire using IoT technology that would assist when smoke alarms don't function effectively in large buildings.
-3. It's difficult for firefigthers at times to tell when a fire is starting to become too hot, we'd like research related to best practices and proposed approaches related to situational awareness (including personnel location, temperature/humidity sensors on equipment and health status).
+1. When there is a fire in the city, firefighters enter buildings with limited knowledge of the building's layout and no way to accurately articulate their precise location in the event they lose their way.
+The Hamilton Fire Department would benefit from way-finding assistance, such as 3D mapping of major buildings and industrial complexes in the city that could be available on scene.
+2. Sometimes smoke alarms are disabled or not working effectively, the Hamilton Fire Department would like to test early detection of fire using IoT technology that would assist when smoke alarms don't function effectively in large buildings.
+3. It's difficult for firefighters at times to tell when a fire is starting to become too hot, the Hamilton Fire Department would like research related to best practices and proposed approaches related to situational awareness (including personnel location, temperature/humidity sensors on equipment and health status).

 Location: City wide